ShunSakurai/password_generator/README.md

 - Ability to store settings
 - Preparing installer
 - Preparing icon
-- Elaborating design in the Windows version
-- * Fix the bug where button is not re-enabled on Windows

 ### Maybe later
 - Ability to edit characters used